w-hudson/document_dev/docs/alerts/alerts.md

 <!--- Adapted from ZTAP UI Overview on Confluence -->

 The **Alerts** screen is where most of the work in ZTAP is done.
 The main view lists the currently open alerts, based on any default search filtering criteria you have selected.
-For information on working in an individual alert, see [Working with individual Alerts](#working-with-individual-alerts).
+For information on individual Alerts, see [Working with individual Alerts](#working-with-individual-alerts).

 ## Alerts interface
 ![Alerts main screen](https://github.com/w-hudson/document_dev/blob/master/media/Alerts_1.png)